eds-101/bank-tech-test/README.md

 # Next steps
 * Complete testing for all classes
 * Work out how to automate processing of bank statement i.e. help classes speak to each other automatically
+* Testing - I'm not sure how I can test just one thing for many tests - tbc

 * How to run the program:
 ```sh